haruair/tweet-remover/readme.md

     $ node app.js

 FYI: During the process, it could be reached API limitation.
-When it is happened, wait for a while and then run again.
+When it happens, wait for a while and then run again.
 There is no code for this occasion.